WallarooLabs/wally/CONTRIBUTING.md

 * Watch your whitespace!

 Use an editor plugin to remove unused trailing whitespace.
+This includes both at the end of a line and at the end of a file.
+By the same token, remember to leave a single newline only line at the end of each file.
+It makes output files to the console much more pleasant.

 * Line Length